Tutorials-By-Kaupenjoe/NeoForge-Tutorial-26.X/README.md

 The Individual Tutorials are seperated into Branches for ease of access.

-Watch the Tutorials here: <a href="https://www.youtube.com/playlist?list=PLKGarocXCE1FMoAF23TXkprPCuKmAdcTg" target="_blank">YouTube Playlist</a>
+Watch the Tutorials here: <a href="https://www.youtube.com/playlist?list=PLKGarocXCE1FMoAF23TXkprPCuKmAdcTg" target="_blank" rel="noopener noreferrer">YouTube Playlist</a>